vnepogodin/GOATTech/README.md

 ## Compiling

 Any C++20 compiler should work.
 For compilers with partial C++20 support it may work.
-If your compiler has the C++11 features that are available in Visual Studio 2019 / GCC 10.2 then it will work.
+If your compiler has the C++20 features that are available in Visual Studio 2019 / GCC 10.2 then it will work.

 To build the GUI, you need Qt.

-When building the command line tool, [PCRE](http://www.pcre.org/) is optional.
-It is used if you build with rules.

 There are multiple compilation choices:
 * cmake - cross platform build tool